-New Smyrna Beach and Bethune Beach, Volusia County, R160.8 - R207.8
+New Smyrna Beach and Bethune Beach, Volusia County, R160.8 - R207.8 with each major storm, followed by partial recovery.

-This is an 8.4-mile segment of critically eroded beach south of Ponce de Leon Inlet along New Smyrna Beach and Bethune Beach.
-The northern portion of this segment to R165 is located within the area of influence of Ponce de Leon Inlet.
-Much of New Smyrna Beach has vertical seawalls and bulkheads, and much of Bethune Beach has rock revetments.
-Beach erosion has been progressing with each major storm followed by partial recovery.
 Hurricanes Frances and Jeanne (2004) damaged 5,145 ft. of seawalls and inflicted severe beach and dune erosion, leaving much of this area with little recreational beach.
 Hurricane Wilma (2005) caused additional cumulative erosion and wall damage.
 Following the impacts of Hurricanes Frances, Jeanne, and Wilma, the New Smyrna Beach Emergency Beach and Dune Restoration Project was constructed between January and September 2006.
 Approximately 745,000 cy of fill material from the FIND dredged material management area MSA 434 (an upland spoil island inside Ponce de Leon Inlet) was placed between R161 and R187.
 An additional 22,000 cy of material was truck-hauled from another FIND site (Cut V-26 in Edgewater) to fill the template from R187 to R189.
 Two years later, between February and October 2008, FIND and the USACE dredged the Intracoastal Waterway near Ponce de Leon Inlet between Cuts V-22 and V-35, and placed approximately 432,000 cy of sand between R161 and R174.
 This additional dredge material has resulted in approximately 1.2 million cy of nourishment for the project area.
+Volusia County communicated to the USACE in 2021 an interest in pursuing a federal feasibility study on coastal erosion for the entire county shoreline.
+The study is considered a new start project and may take some time to be authorized by the USACE.
+Given the impacts of Hurricanes Ian and Nicole in 2022, the county may pursue a locally funded feasibility study to accelerate the study process to pursue a beach restoration project.
+Volusia County did place approximately 10,000 cy of sifted sand back onto the beach from overwash material from Hurricanes Ian and Nicole in early 2023 between R201 (Grouper Ave.) to R206.3 (Starfish Ave.).